 The older of the two sides, Rownhams westbound opened a short while after the M27 and consists of a white building with several hexagonal points, brown tinted windows and bare brick indoors.
 It is designed to be relatively well camouflaged, with the whole complex being lower than that of the motorway and the main entrance being unusually discreet for a service station.

 Although this hasn't been taken as seriously over time, the success of the screening was compromised most in 2008 when the M27 was widened and the majority of the trees that separated it from the services were removed, creating a large tarmac area.
-Part of this achievement had already been compromised when the original dreams for a grass roof were written off as being too expensive.
+Part of this achievement had already been compromised when the original planning inspectorate's dream of a rooftop garden were written off as being too expensive.

 Branding and Layout